gamemanual0/gm0/source/docs/robot-design/drivetrains/index.rst

    as all competitive teams use 4+ motors on the drivetrain.
    Another issue stemming from experience is that most teams’ drivetrains are too slow.
-   More advanced teams may focus on the ability to play defense, but in general, maneuverability and speed are the main factors to a successful drivetrain.
+   More advanced teams may focus on the ability to play :term:`defense`, but in general, maneuverability and speed are the main factors to a successful drivetrain.
    60:1 and 40:1 drivetrains are